108: The Slime People

 Walmart is the largest chain of retail stores in the United States.
 The first store was opened in 1962 by Sam Walton as Walton’s Five and Dime in Bentonville, Arkansas, offering discount merchandise at low prices.
 Walton opened many of his stores in small towns, where they often drove local merchants out of business by undercutting their prices.
 By the time of Walton’s death in 1992, there were more than 1,700 Walmart stores.
-In 2011, there were 8,970 locations around the world.
+As of 2018, there were 11,718 locations around the world.
 Tums is a calcium carbonate antacid produced by GlaxoSmithKline.
 They were first produced by Norcliff Thayer (a now-defunct pharmaceutical company) in 1928.

 “The Slime People.”
 1964.
 Robert Hutton, director.
 A Golan-Globus Production.